Watch this space (and our social media) for upcoming events happening at Driftwood Estate Margaret River.

 August: Everything quietens down with no bottling activity.
 Quality control in all wines and cleaning the winery to maintain hygiene and microbial stability is priority, plus to keep the winery looking great!

 STAY TUNED!
 As part of our 30th Anniversary this coming September/Spring, our Wine Club & Mailing List Members will be Exclusively Invited to meet some of the team at Driftwood Estate for a free tasting tour through the winery!
-Owner Tom Galopoulos and Winemaker Kane Grove, will be showing groups through the winery for tastings of our award winning wines (on set days and times), enjoy a Mediterranean Platter around the wine barrels and they will also be opening up the cellar to try some of the Museum Wines!
+Owner Tom Galopoulos and Winemaker Kane Grove, will be showing groups through the winery for tastings of our award winning wines (on set days and times, late Spring), enjoy a Mediterranean Platter around the wine barrels and they will also be opening up the cellar to try some of the Museum Wines!
 See the changing colours of the vineyard on a stroll to visit the amphitheatre and meet the winery and cellar door team during your visit.

 Other Wine Dinners and Events with our supporting restaurants and venues!